theobori-cafe/theobori.cafe/posts/qbittorrent-transient.md

 ## Introduction

 I often use [qBittorrent](https://www.qbittorrent.org/) and I usually manage my files with Emacs, especially my torrent files.
 One day, while in Dired, I noticed I had some unused torrent files.
-I wanted to mark them and then use a command to start the downloads, but I realized that this feature didn’t exist.
+I wanted to mark them and then use a command to start the downloads, but I realized that this feature didn't exist.
 So I had the idea to create an Emacs package that would provide an ELisp API to communicate with the qBittorrent CLI.

 ## My goal